 Silas Collins (he/him), Staff

-Silas is in 11th grade and loves writing for the Garfield Messenger.
+Silas is in 12th grade and is a news co-editor on the Garfield Messenger.
 He runs, swims, skis, and plays water polo.
 When he's not playing sports or doing homework he loves being outside with friends, baking, and playing the tenor sax.

 Silas is excited to learn more about being a journalist and hopes to leave The Messenger better than where he found it.